Dharti1623/PrettyButtons/README.md

 # pretty_button

-`pretty_button` a pretty and customizable 3D button for your flutter project.
+`pretty_button` a pretty and customizable 3D button for your flutter project.<br/>
-Flutter 3d button with minimal design and highly customizable.
+Flutter 3d button with minimal design and highly customizable.<br/>
-It can be use as a 3d button and also you can customize it.
+It can be use as a 3d button and also you can customize it.<br/>
-You can also make button disable using isDisable property.
+You can also make button disable using isDisable property.<br/>

 ### Platform Support